TencentBlueKing/bk-cmdb/docs/apidoc/cc/en/search_object_topo.md

-### Functional description
+### Function Description

-Query general model topology by classification ID of object model
+Query the topology of a common model through the classification ID of the object model (Permission: Model Topology View Edit Permission)

 ### Request Parameters